 The locking catch will move slightly more in the anticlockwise direction when it locks onto the shoulder of the locking pin.

 The recommendation for retracting the tensioner is to unlock the locking catch and keep it unlocked my maintaining constant anticlockwise force during the full and complete retraction of the tensioner.
 Once the tensioner is fully retracted, tension must be maintained on the locking catch until it positively locks on the shoulder of the locking pin by moving slightly more in the anticlockwise direction.

 Releasing the tensioner is a reverse of the retract procedure.
 First the tension is removed from the locking catch by pulling up the top of the tensioner via the "hook" of my tensioner retract tool (blue arrow).
 With the spring tension released and maintained, the locking catch is released from the pin shoulder by twisting clockwise with my 90 degree screwdriver. (red arrows photograph below).

 With the locking catch released from locking pin shoulder, the tensioner can be slowly released.
 There is a small possibility that the locking catch can get hung up on the locking pin during the release process.
 Therefore: I recommend that the locking catch is released, and held, while the tensioner is released.

 Notice the "blade" of the tensioner becomes more convex as the tensioner is retracted.
 This would force the blade against the timing chain to produce the desired effect of eliminating slack and applying the proper tension. (photographs below)

 Tension completely relieved from tensioner.
 This is the normal position in the engine.

 It's important when retracting the tensioner that you visualize what the tensioner mechanism is doing.
-A mistake while retracting or releasing this part will absolutely ruin your day, it might ruin your year.
+A mistake while retracting or releasing this part will not only ruin your day, it might ruin your year.